REGION_ID is an abbreviated code that Google assigns

 can add or remove these build environment variables by configuring the

 Using the local development server

-The Google Cloud SDK includes a local development server named
+The Google Cloud CLI includes a local development server named

 Running the local development server

 file for your app, you can start the local development server with the

 dev_appserver.py command to run your app locally.